ElvisWang2010/WROFE-2025/README.md

 </br>

 ## Introduction
-Team Bees is a group of high-school students from Ontario, Canada, passionate about robotics and self-driving technologies.
+Team Bees is a 1st year group of high-school students from Ontario, Canada, passionate about robotics and self-driving technologies.
 Our car was designed and programmed to complete both the Open and Obstacle Challenges of WRO 2025 Future Engineers.
 After only placing 5th in Ottawa Nationals, we advanced to Panama Internationals, representing our country.

 Our objective is to design a low-cost, fully autonomous miniature car using accessible components and open-source software, integrating vision, IMU, and LiDAR for perception and ROS 2 Humble for system control.